New Jersey Roads - Bergen County

 Random Bergen County signage I nabbed.

-Eastbound on Crescent Ave.
-(CR 87) past a different Crescent Ave.
+Eastbound on Crescent Ave. from CR 87 and past a different Crescent Ave.
 (CR 81), of course after 101 has left the first Crescent.

 Broadway (CR 104) NB at Woodcliff Ave. in Woodcliff Lake, and then at its end at Park Ave. in Park Ridge.
 Interesting how the main street names mirror the towns.
 Also interesting what it takes to keep a traffic signal up.